 Christchurch Allergy Clinic

-Our combined service involving rhinology and allergy is run by Dr Tom Kuruvilla and Dr Jessica Tattersall.
+Before the Covid pandemic we offered a combined service involving rhinology and allergy run by Dr Tom Kuruvilla and Dr Jessica Tattersall.

 Sublingual Immunotherapy (SLIT):

 Although the benefits of immunotherapy may be experienced as early as 8 weeks, treatment continues for a minimum of 3 years.
 The allergy sufferer develops tolerance over time and symptoms will be significantly reduced or disappear entirely.
 Sublingual immunotherapy is easy to use, taken by the patient daily at home and requires no needles.
 Allergen immunotherapy may slow or halt the “allergic march” and the progression of symptoms.
 It may also benefit in reducing the risk of coexisting -disease states such as chronic sinusitis, asthma, bronchitis, and aids in avoiding the reliance on nasal steroids and antihistamines for symptom control.

 We look forward to being of service to you and your patients.

 The cost of sublingual immunotherapy is approximately $800 - $1200 per year for approximately 3 years.
 Cost specifically depends on the type and amount of immunotherapy required.
 Some people may need longer treatment to develop appropriate allergen tolerance.